kean/Nuke/Documentation/NukeUI.docc/AnimatedImages.md

 ## Memory

 Decoding every frame up front is the fastest way to run out of memory: a 1000×1000 animation with 60 frames is 240 MB of bitmaps.
 So there are two ways an animation is played.
 One that fits in memory is decoded exactly once and kept.
-One that doesn't is played out of a window: the player holds the frame on screen and the three after it, decoding each frame again as the animation comes back round to it – and asks for nothing more, because a window that slides re-decodes every frame each loop however long it is, and memory past what absorbs a slow decode is better left to the animations that fit.
+One that doesn't is played out of a window: the player holds the frame on screen and the two after it, decoding each frame again as the animation comes back round to it – and asks for nothing more, because a window that slides re-decodes every frame each loop however long it is, and memory past what absorbs a slow decode is better left to the animations that fit.

 Which of the two it is falls to ``AnimatedImageFramePool``, which every animation on screen draws its frames from.
 Its ``AnimatedImageFramePool/costLimit`` is 5% of the device's physical memory, capped at 128 MB, and an animation alone may take all of it: